IgnaceMenace/WayPop-Prototype/README.md

-**Warning, I'm not even sure to have the time necessary to build this, don't expect it to be ready soon, this is one of my first programming project, I'm not even a software engineer and the project havn't even started yet !**
+**Warning, I'm not even sure to have the time necessary to build this, don't expect it to be ready soon, this is one of my first programming project, I'm not even a software engineer and the project hasn't even started yet !**

 WayPop is a popup menu for wayland, its goal is to provide a GNOME like quick setting window to manage all the different stuffs in a compact way with expandable area.